cainy-a/CainsSharpTools/docs/functions.md

 Parameters:

-- `float startNumber`: The amount of money you have before the compound interest.
+- `decimal startNumber`: The amount of money you have before the compound interest.
 - `int numberOfYears`: How many years the compound interest runs for.
 - `float annualRateMultiplier`: The multiplier for each Compound.
 If less than zero, then amound of money will *decrease*.
 - `int timesCompoundedPerYear = 1`: OPTIONAL!
 How many times per year the money compounds.

-Returns: `float` The amount of money you have afterwards.
+Returns: `decimal` The amount of money you have afterwards.
 ## class MathTools.Convert
 ### FahrenheitToCelsius()
 Converts Fahrenheits to Celsius.